mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 #### Best: Use information provided by the authors

 1. If the authors of the software have a recommended way of getting cited, please use that.
-Examples: [astropy](https://www.astropy.org/acknowledging.html) and [LMFIT](https://lmfit.github.io/lmfit-py/faq.html#how-should-i-cite-lmfit).
+Examples: [`astropy`](https://www.astropy.org/acknowledging.html), [`exoplanet`](https://docs.exoplanet.codes/en/latest/tutorials/citation/) and [LMFIT](https://lmfit.github.io/lmfit-py/faq.html#how-should-i-cite-lmfit).
 If there is a paper that is associated with the software, do include the reference to that paper in your bibliography just as you would with any other reference.

 2. If the software is on GitHub and it has a `CITATION.cff` file, use the handy option provided by GitHub to download a BIBTeX citation and include that in your bibliography.
-EXAMPLE.
+See for example the [`eazy-py`](https://github.com/gbrammer/eazy-py) repository.

 3. If the software has a digital object identifier (DOI) mentioned anywhere on its repository or documentation page, you can usually follow the link or [resolve the DOI](https://dx.doi.org/).
 Most hosting platforms provide a way to download a BIBTeX reference.
 Examples:
     - The LMFIT GitHub [reposotory](https://github.com/lmfit/lmfit-py/tree/1.0.3) includes the Zenodo DOI [link](https://zenodo.org/record/11813#.YqKAgxNBxBw) which has the [BiBTeX reference](https://zenodo.org/record/5570790/export/hx#.YqKArBNBxBw).